Reading the Bible can provide you with “the marrow of lions…”

 That’s what this blog is about: Developing into more than just someone who knows the bare “fundamentals.”
 Which is another way of saying that by reading the Bible with an open mind, you can reap its full benefit and do all that God intended for you to do.

-To put it yet another way: If those six blind men had gotten together and compared notes, they would have had a much better picture of what they were seeking. . .
+To put it yet another way: If those six blind men had gotten together and compared notes, they would have gotten a much better picture of what they were seeking. . .

 First note that I edited and/or updated this post on January 21, 2016.
 That was in preparation for publishing my fourth collection of blog-posts, also titled “On Reading the Bible.”
-This updated post – originally published on July 19, 2014 – is and will be the first chapter of that “Volume 4.”
+(Which I haven’t gotten around to yet.)
+In turn, this post was originally published on July 19, 2014, and was updated and/or edited again on October 22, 2018,

 References to posts after July 2014 will be in brackets, as in “[See On Moses getting stoned.].”